Influencing dynamics on social networks without knowledge of network microstructure: Results

 where the parameter $B$ controls the magnitude of the field applied.
 This model consists of two communities with opposing `external bias' which can only communicate via an intermediate group with no external bias.
-The coupling structure here shares similarity with that between three different age groups obtained by fitting an Ising model to health screening data in Ref. \cite{burioni2015enhancing} and is consonant with the geometric kernel inferred in \cite{godoy-lorite2020inference}.
+The coupling structure here shares similarity with that between three different age groups obtained by fitting an Ising model to health screening data in Ref. \cite{burioni2015enhancing} and is consonant with the geometric kernel inferred in \cite{godoy2021inference}.
 Figure \ref{three_blocks_sbm_w_back} shows a typical draw of an SBM from this system.
 The average degrees of the nodes in the SBM with the coupling matrix in Equation \ref{three_block_coupling} will be equal.
 This homogeneity in the node degrees allows us to focus on the effects of the ambient field on the optimal influence strategy.

 Before studying the influence problem on this network, we first enumerate the values which $M$ can take for different $\beta$ values in the absence of a control field.
-We compute the phase diagram of the system using two different mean-field approximations (full and block level) and Monte Carlo simulations.
-We identify different metastable states by initialising the fixed point iterations and Monte Carlo simulations at different random initial conditions (see methods in Appendix \ref{three_block_phase_diag}).
+We compute the phase diagram of the system using two different mean-field approximations (full and block-level) and Monte Carlo simulations.
+Different metastable solutions can be identified using different initial conditions for the fixed point iterations and Monte Carlo simulations.
+We identify these different metastable solutions using a sampling scheme which assumes that blocks have the same fraction of aligned spins (see methods in Appendix \ref{three_block_phase_diag}).

 The phase diagram for the three block system is shown in Figure \ref{three_block_phase}.
 The phase diagram consists of three different regimes containing one, two and four metastable states.
-The results shown in Figure \ref{three_block_phase} demonstrate that the block level mean-field approximation is able to reproduce the shape of the phase diagram obtained using Monte Carlo simulations and the full graph mean-field approximation.
+The results shown in Figure \ref{three_block_phase} demonstrate that the block-level mean-field approximation is able to reproduce the shape of the phase diagram obtained using Monte Carlo simulations and the full graph mean-field approximation.
 The main discrepancies between the different methods occur close to the two transition points.
+The lack of symmetry in the full mean-field approximation and Monte Carlo simulations is an artefact of the particular SBM draw which we expect will disappear under ensemble averaging (see Supplementary Section \ref{ens_var_phase_diag}).